-The outermost layer of the eye is called Cornea.
-It is one of the essential components of the human eye as it allows the light to enter into the eye for us to have vision.
-A cornea is generally 12mm in length and 11mm in height.
-The cornea also contributes towards around 70 percent of the focusing power of the eye.
-That is the main reason why it is imperative to take care of the corneas.
+The external layer of the eye is called Cornea.
+It is one of the fundamental components of the human eye.
+As it allows the light to enter into the eye for one to have a clear vision.
+A cornea is usually 11mm in height and 12mm in length.
+The cornea further provides towards about 70 % of the focusing power of the eye.
+That is the principal reason why it is necessary to take care of the corneas.

-Refractive problems like myopia, hyperopia, and astigmatism are caused due to a change in the shape of the cornea.
+Myopia, hyperopia, and astigmatism are Refractive problems.
+They are produced due to a change in the shape of the cornea.

 - Corneal Ulcer